robrich/angular-tutorial/src/chapters/chapter04-bootstrap.md

     <b>Exercise</b>: Add  Bootstrap to Project
 </h4>

-First we need to create our own custom Bootstrap style sheet so that we can override the scss variables if we want to with your own colors and styles.
+First we need to create our own custom Bootstrap stylesheet so that we can override the Bootstrap scss variables to create our own colors and styles using the existing Bootstrap scss variables.

 1. In the src\assets folder, create a new folder named **bootstrap**